Schedule a ZOOM call or a PHONE call with the director

 There are scanned images from Kabeyun's archive, a small sampling, available on our photos site.
 Click the photo at left to go there now!
 It's password protected with the last name of Kabeyun's founding director.
 If you cannot get through the security, let us know through the Contact page and we'll help you in.

 Did you look closely at the postcard that was mailed in advance of Kabeyun's 90th Anniversary?
 Quite a bit of thought went in to the two photographs on the postcard.
 The first is the iconic photo of the first 5 campers with John Porter and Maynard Cheney in 1924.
 The second is staged to resemble the 1924 photo, taken during Kabeyun’s 90th summer.
-This photo features Ken Robbins with Mike Bell and a number of Kabeyun campers, including Luke Latham (Win Latham's son), Devin Ricker (Brandt Ricker's son), Angus Pratt (Richard Pratt's son), and Alex Slomin (Dave Slomin's son).
+This photo features Ken Robbins with a number of Kabeyun staff and campers, including Luke Latham (Win Latham's son), Devin Ricker (Brandt Ricker's son), Angus Pratt (Richard Pratt's son), and Alex Slomin (Dave Slomin's son).
 You might also notice that Bill French is sitting in the same spot where his father sat in 1924 when he was a camper at Kabeyun.